 Richard (“Rick”) Nowak is a Litigation & Dispute Resolution partner in Mayer Brown’s Chicago office.
-He is an experienced trial attorney in both state and federal court and also represents clients in arbitrations, mediations, and governmental and internal investigations.
-Rick’s practice is focused on ERISA litigation, labor and employment, consumer class actions, and antitrust law.
-Rick has extensive experience litigating claims under the Employee Retirement Income Security Act (ERISA), Title VII of the Civil Rights Act, Fair Labor Standards Act, National Labor Relations Act, and Sherman Act, among others.
-Rick also has experience handling charges, investigations, and complaints brought by the U.S. Department of Justice (DOJ), U.S. Department of Labor (DOL), Equal Employment Opportunity Commission (EEOC), National Labor Relations Board (NLRB), and related state agencies.
-In addition, Rick has significant experience relating to Employee Stock Ownership Plans (ESOP) and has represented plan sponsors and other interested parties in class action litigation challenging leveraged ESOP transactions.
+He is an experienced trial attorney in state and federal court and also represents clients in arbitrations, mediations, and governmental and internal investigations.
+Rick’s practice focuses primarily on ERISA litigation, labor and employment, and antitrust law.
+Rick actively counsels and represents benefit plans, plan sponsors, plan fiduciaries, and trustees in a variety of contexts, including claims relating to defined contribution, defined benefit, and top hat plans, excessive fees litigation, and the administration of plan assets and fiduciary responsibilities under the Employee Retirement Income Security Act of 1974 (ERISA).
+Rick also actively counsels and represents employers on labor and employment matters, including disputes involving the Fair Labor Standards Act, Title VII of the Civil Rights Act, National Labor Relations Act, among others.
+Rick’s experience includes handling charges, investigations, and complaints brought by the U.S. Department of Labor (DOL), Equal Employment Opportunity Commission (EEOC), National Labor Relations Board (NLRB), U.S. Department of Justice (DOJ), and related state agencies.
+Rick also has significant experience relating to Employee Stock Ownership Plans (ESOP) and has represented plan sponsors and other interested parties in class action litigation challenging leveraged ESOP transactions.

-Before joining Mayer Brown, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees in civil rights litigation in state and federal court.
+Prior to joining Mayer Brown in 2011, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees against constitutional and other civil rights claims in state and federal court.